 7.13.
-Trusts that hold Non-Financial Assets
+Real Estate Trusts that hold Non-Financial Assets

-Under the US Treasury Regulation or CRS definitions of an Investment entity, a trust where at least 50% of its gross income is derived from non-financial assets (see section 3.9.2) is not considered to be a Financial Institution.
+A real estateUnder the US Treasury Regulation or CRS definitions of an Investment entity, a trust where at least 50% of its gross income is derived from real estatenon-financial assets (see section 3.9.2) is not considered to be a Financial Institution.
 It will be an NFFE.
-Where the non-financial asset is held through a company or other entity, it is possible to ignore the company/entity and treat the structure as a whole in determining whether the 'gross income' test is met.
+Where the propertynon-financial asset is held through a company or other entity, it is possible to ignore the company/entity and treat the structure as a whole in determining whether the 'gross income' test is met.